PaperMC/docs/docs/paper/dev/getting-started/userdev.md

 :::info[Snapshots]

-**paperweight-userdev** releases are available through the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/io.papermc.paperweight.userdev), but if you want to use SNAPSHOT versions, you must add Paper's maven repo to `settings.gradle.kts` with:
+**paperweight-userdev** releases are available through the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/io.papermc.paperweight.userdev), but if you want to use SNAPSHOT versions, you must add Paper's Maven repository to `settings.gradle.kts` with:
 ```kotlin
 pluginManagement {
     repositories {